 The purpose of this review was to evaluate whether CBOC managers have established and maintained a safe and clean EOC as required.^a

-We reviewed relevant documents and conducted a physical inspection of the Polk Street VA Annex Clinic.
+We reviewed relevant documents and conducted a physical inspection of the Florence CBOC.
 The table below shows the areas reviewed for this topic.
-The area marked as NM did not meet applicable requirements and needed improvement.
-Any items that did not apply to this facility are marked NA.
+The areas marked as NM did not meet applicable requirements and needed improvement.

 Table 2.
 EOC